davies-villa/alx_html_css/README.md

-Welcome to SmileSchool, a web-based Learning Management System (LMS) designed to streamline the enrollment process for our school.
-SmileSchool aims to provide an efficient, user-friendly platform for students, parents, and staff to manage enrollments seamlessly.
+Welcome to Hobleton, a webpage designed for A SMEs that focuses in selling headphones.
+Hobleto aims to increase engagement, user-friendly platform for buyers, investors, and staff to manage orders seamlessly.